awsdocs/elb-gateway-load-balancers-user-guide/doc_source/health-checks.md

 You register your targets with one or more target groups\.
 Your Gateway Load Balancer starts routing requests to a newly registered target as soon as the registration process completes\.
 It can take a few minutes for the registration process to complete and for health checks to start\.

 The Gateway Load Balancer periodically sends a request to each registered target to check its status\.
-Each node checks the health of each target, using the health check settings for the target group with which the target is registered\.
-After each health check is completed, the node closes the connection that was established for the health check\.
+After each health check is complete, the Gateway Load Balancer closes the connection that was established for the health check\.

 ## Health check settings<a name="health-check-settings"></a>